soilwise-he/metadata-augmentation/README.md

 # Metadata augmentation

+Repository relates mainly to task 2.3

+>  AI and ML for data findability and accessibility, M7-M46 (ISRIC, EV ILVO, WU, CREA, WE): AI and
+>  ML techniques will be used to analyze (meta)data gaps and to complete/update metadata from available resources
+>  to automatize the metadata adoption process and limit the amount of human effort.
+SIEUSOIL/FAO and INSPIRE
+>  ontologies will be used as a basis for semantics-related tasks.
+AI- and ML-based linking and indexing based on
+>  thesauri and gazetteers will enhance the state-of-the-art cataloguing and findability tools to support stakeholders in
+>  obtaining the most relevant results.
+As such, we will provide precise and personalized answers that users can act
+>  on immediately.
+AI and ML semantic inference will also be used to check the persistency and consistency of data
+>  asset identification across multiple resources.
+[Outcome: D3.1]

 Use scripting/nlp/llm on a resource to augment metadata statements about a resource.

 Augmentations are stored on a dedicated augmentation table, indicating the process which produced it.